UFAL-DSG/alex/alex/tools/vad/README.rst

 Experiments and the notes for the NN VAD
 ----------------------------------------

-- testing is performed on randomly sampled datapoints (20%) from entire set
+- testing is performed on randomly sampled datapoints (20%) from the entire set

-- L2 regularisation must be very small, it does not help much
+- L2 regularisation must be very small, in addition it does not help much

 - instead of MFCC, we use mel-filter banks coefficents only.
 It looks like the performance is the same or even better